ilatvala/ruuvigw/README.md

 127.0.0.1                  : ok=20   changed=19   unreachable=0    failed=0
 ```

 Note about Bananapi m2 zero: Sometimes bluetooth did not start properly at boot, so I put a check to crontab to reboot if BT is not ok.
 Also network connectivity problem would trigger a reboot.
-Cron lines are:
+For additional stability I changed min and max CPU speed to 480MHz and governor to performance with armbian-config.
+My cron lines are:
 ```
 */5 * * * * hciconfig -a | grep -q DOWN >/dev/null && if [ $? -eq 0 ]; then /usr/sbin/shutdown -r +1 Bluetooth down, rebooting ; fi
 */10 * * * * ping -c4 www.google.com >/dev/null && if [ $? -ne 0 ]; then /usr/sbin/shutdown -r +1 Connection lost, rebooting ; fi